Course and Program Information

 an associate professor of political science and international studies at Old Dominion University in Norfolk, Virginia USA, has prepared a course titled

-IS 765/865: Agent-Based Modeling and Simulation for International Studies.
+IS 765/865: Agent-Based Modeling and Simulation for

 This course introduces masters and doctoral students to complex systems theory and to the application of agent-based modeling technologies to a variety of social systems.
 The course seeks to train graduate students to use basic computer simulations as a tool of inference for their research in international studies.
 Topics include the principles of chaos and complex systems and their relevance to contemporary issues in world politics; the epistemological foundations of simulation; object-oriented programming for the beginner; basic genetic algorithms, and the inferential challenges of nonlinear systems.
 Consistent with the University’s commitment to modeling and simulation, the course emphasizes the interdisciplinary nature of agent-based modeling and simulation and welcomes students from a variety of disciplines, including physics, chemistry, geography, biology, engineering, sociology, psychology, economics and international studies.